maj2idfar/Artificial-Intelligence-Course-Projects/README.md

 ## CA3 - Naïve Bayes Classifier

-Implementation of Gaussian and Bernoulli classifiers and Laplace smoothing for Persian hand-written digits recognition
+Implementation of Gaussian and Bernoulli classifiers and Laplace smoothing from scratch for Persian hand-written digits recognition

 ## CA4 - Introduction to Machine Learning

-Predicting house prices with different methods, including Linear Regression (manually implemented) and using the following built-in packages in scikit-learn: Linear Regression, Logistic Regression, K-Nearest-Neighbors, Decision Tree and some Ensemble Learning methods (Random Forest and Gradient Boosting (XGBoost))
+Predicting house prices with different methods, including Linear Regression (from scratch) and using the following built-in packages in [scikit-learn](https://scikit-learn.org/stable/): Linear Regression, Logistic Regression, K-Nearest-Neighbors, Decision Tree and some Ensemble Learning methods (Random Forest and Gradient Boosting ([XGBoost](https://xgboost.readthedocs.io/)))

 ## CA5

 ### Phase 1 - Multilayer Perceptron (MLP)

-Implementation of a sentiment classifier of IMDB comments (after applying lemmatization and stemming) and examining effect of different activation functions, learning rates and batch sizes
+Implementation of a sentiment classifier of IMDB comments (after applying lemmatization and stemming) from scratch and using [PyTorch](https://pytorch.org/) and examining effect of different activation functions, learning rates and batch sizes

 ### Phase 2 - Convolutional Neural Network (CNN)

-Implementation of an image classifier on CIFAR-10 dataset using Adam optimizer , examining regularization methods, namely adding Dropout and Batch Normalization layers and examining data augmentation to handle unbalanced data
+Implementation of an image classifier on [CIFAR-10](Persian_Description) dataset using [TensorFlow](https://www.tensorflow.org/), examining regularization methods, namely adding Dropout and Batch Normalization layers in addition to applying data augmentation to handle unbalanced data